alters-mit/magnebot/README.md

 The Magnebot API relies on the `tdw` Python module.
 Every action in this API uses combinations of low-level TDW commands and output data, typically across multiple simulation steps.

 This API is designed to be used as-is or as the base for an API with higher-level actions, such as the [Transport Challenge](https://github.com/alters-mit/transport_challenge).
-To learn how to write your own API extension, [read this](https://github.com/alters-mit/magnebot/blob/main/doc/custom_apis.md).

 <img src="https://raw.githubusercontent.com/alters-mit/magnebot/main/doc/images/api_hierarchy.png" style="zoom:67%;" />